Path length: 37.1 miles*

 *indicates a value that is not consistent with other evidence; see discrepancies at the end for more accurate numbers.

 This summary is not styled in a typical fashion.
 It is extremely detailed and in chronological order, meant to comprehensively cover the information gap on the Smithville tornado that has largely remained for the past nine years, finally telling the story of Smithville itself – the people who suffered every bit as much as those in the more famous tornadoes of 4/27/11.
 All non-government images are presented with the specific, direct approval of the photographers.
 No images are to be used anywhere else in any other manner without direct knowledge and consent of the owners.
 A deep thank you to the image providers Parish Portrait Design, Cody Carson, Darnell Collums, and Kelley Robison for their invaluable, eyewitness information given about the aftermath that helped contribute to this summary, and permission to feature their photos.
 Thank you also to JJ Jasper, Mark Westcott, Beth Coggin, Christy Corbell McLemore, Johnny Buckner, Chris Parker, and Brandon Johnson for giving permission for your photographs to be featured here.
+Lastly, a huge thanks to Jason Harris for his detailed, invaluable information about the aftermath.
 This would not be possible the way it is without you guys; thank you!

 The Smithville tornado is typically not considered one of the most extreme tornadoes in history.
 For the significance of the event, documentation was minimal; minimal for good reason.
 Unlike other extreme tornadoes that have become legendary like Bridge Creek and Joplin, Smithville resided within a series of events known as the 2011 Super Outbreak.
 With so many violent tornadoes, Smithville was largely overlooked.
 Overwhelmed with dozens of significant events that needed to be surveyed immediately, the National Weather Service of Memphis would only publish a short paragraph of bare details on the disaster.
 Thus, Smithville became the only 5-rated tornado on the Enhanced Fujita scale that would never be surveyed in any detailed fashion.
 Few photographs are even publicly labeled as damage from the tornado in the first place; many of those that were have been lost due to a restructuring of the NWS website.
 The people of Smithville would never receive the attention they should have dealing with the aftermath of such a tragedy.
 Thus, this summary will not only examine the tornado, but have a main focus on the impact to the people of Smithville themselves.